-The independent review of our monitoring activity concluded that the FRC's work to monitor the quality of corporate reporting and auditing is regarded by stakeholders as a force for good.
+Our approach to our corporate reporting and audit quality review functions will be developed in the light of the independent review of their effectiveness we commissioned in 2015.
+The review of our monitoring activity concluded that it is regarded by stakeholders as a force for good.
 Our work has driven substantial improvements in the quality of reporting and audit, and is seen as a benchmark by regulators in other jurisdictions.